jhukdev/jameshill.dev/src/articles/running-gatsby-within-aws-lambda.md

 Deploying and hosting statically generated pages has largely been solved for us; Mature and inexpensive (free) services have been setup in recent years to tackle the problem of generating and deploying sites built in this way.

-One of the frontrunners in this space is <a href="https://netlify.com/" target="_blank" rel="noopener">Netlify</a>, they support a whole host of frameworks from Gatsby, to Hugo, and their portal allows for simple deployment straight from source control.
+One of the front runners in this space is <a href="https://netlify.com/" target="_blank" rel="noopener">Netlify</a>, they support a whole host of frameworks from Gatsby, to Hugo, and their portal allows for simple deployment straight from source control.

 But what if you don't want to use a third party?
 Or perhaps you can't?
 In this scenario, it's AWS to the rescue.